 FILM REVIEWS AND EVENT COVERAGE GOING FORWARD…

 Much like our virtual book club On the Bookcase, Flick Fix should run as a monthly or seasonal feature from February 2019.
-Movie giveaways, some special events, film festivals and any films that I walk out of the cinema-obsessed about may warrant a full feature here on AMC.
+Movie giveaways, some special events, film festivals and any films that I walk out of the cinema completely obsessed about may warrant a full feature here on AMC.
 The rest, especially anything I’m lukewarm about, will rate a mention on our round-up post.
 Anything overtly negative will probably only rate a social media share prior to attending or I may hand over the reins to my plus one for the film if its more to their fancy.

 Speaking plus ones… I generally put a bit of thought into who I invite to what films, and other events.
 Hubby is often away and even when he isn’t, there are only so many romcoms and fashion shows he can handle in one year.
 I don’t generally make my plus ones jump through too many hoops or spend 30 minutes attempting to get a picture-perfect boomerang pic or selfie prior to the film.
 There’s no reciprocal invite expectation, or any requirement to publicly share their plus one status, dress the part for an outfit of the day shot or mention me or the film on social media.
 That’s completely up to them.